simondankelmann/Bluetooth-LE-Spam/README.md

 - [Willy-JL](https://github.com/Willy-JL), [ECTO-1A](https://github.com/ECTO-1A), [Spooks4567](https://github.com/Spooks4576),[Mrproxy](HTTPS://GitHub.com/Mrproxy) for their contribution in the BLE Spam App on the Flipper Zero

 - [FuriousMAC](https://github.com/furiousMAC) and [Hexway](https://github.com/hexway) for their prior researches

+- [mandomat](https://mandomat.github.io/aboutme/) for the research of [Denial of Pleasure](https://mandomat.github.io/2023-11-13-denial-of-pleasure/)

+- [tutozz](https://github.com/tutozz) for the research of Easy Setup Buds in Android

 - And special thanks to anyone else who has been involved in prior research and publications related to this topic.